scottwater/taylorbryant.github.io/_posts/2017-07-17-create-a-bash-alias-for-a-terminal-command.md

 ---
-title: Create an alias for a Terminal command
+title: Create a Bash alias for a Terminal command
-permalink: /create-an-alias-for-a-terminal-command
+permalink: /create-a-bash-alias-for-a-terminal-command
 layout: post
 ---